Daughter, father, future doctor: Victims of unrest in Venezuela

 Guitian's cousin Angela García told Caraota Digital that neighbors took him to a second hospital because the first did not have the necessary supplies to treat him.

-"They told us that he kept saying, 'It hurts,' " Garcia says.
+"They told us that he kept saying, 'It hurts,'" Garcia says.

 The Public Ministry has opened an investigation into Guitian's death.